 Annual Spiritual Life Emphases occur in September, January, and March.
-Ignite, in September, brings spiritual focus to the entire campus at the beginning of the fall semester, challenging each student and staff member to new levels of spiritual vitality, victory, and vision.
-Infuse, in January, proclaims the Biblical doctrine of holiness with conviction, anointing, and clarity that results in students and staff experiencing significant advancement in their transformation into the likeness of Christ.
-Incite, in March, heightens campus awareness of what God is doing in our world, particularly outside of North America.
+Spiritual Emphasis, in September, brings spiritual focus to the entire campus at the beginning of the fall semester, challenging each student and staff member to new levels of spiritual vitality, victory, and vision.
+The Dunlop-Mullen Holiness Emphasis, in January, proclaims the Biblical doctrine of holiness with conviction, anointing, and clarity that results in and staff experiencing advancement in their transformation into the likeness of Christ.
+Missions Emphasis, in March, heightens campus awareness of what God is doing in our world, particularly outside of North America.
 Opportunity is given for both students and staff to respond positively to God's direction for personal involvement in the great cause of missions, especially as accomplished through The Wesleyan Church.